pkienzle/pyplay/count_by_roi/README.rst

     :alt: Plot of observed count rates by parts (add a whole interval for fixed counts)
     :align: left

-We are not quite solving the correct problem.
-We are showing the probability of observed rate given a fixed true rate.
-Rather than plotting observed rates for a give true rate, we should be plotting the true rate for given observed rate.
-This is a little harder to do, and is a project for another day.

 Requiring adding 0.5 to all observed counts by time (the usual case) in order to make this artifact disappear is not acceptable without further analysis.
 Adjusting the fixed count case will be less controversial.
 There usual